gaurav5268/customer-bot/README.md

 📝 Allows users to register and track complaints
 📄 Uses a lightweight Q&A CSV file as the data source
 🧠 Retrieval with HuggingFace sentence transformers + FAISS
-📦 Self-contained: No external APIs or LLMs required
 💬 Built with an intuitive Streamlit interface

 ---